Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Further generalisations -- coloured multiset permutations

-The statement of~(\ref{eq:prop}) of Proposition~\ref{prop_colouredmultisetperm} fails for larger $\eta$, even for $\eta = (3)$.
-Computations with SageMath~\cite{sage} show that in general the descent polynomial defined by (\ref{eq:des}) is not an $h^*$-polynomial of a polytope.
+The statement of~\eqref{eq:prop} in Proposition~\ref{prop_colouredmultisetperm} fails for larger $\eta$, even for $\eta = (3)$.
+Computations with SageMath~\cite{sage} show that, in general, the descent polynomial defined by \eqref{eq:des} is not an $h^*$-polynomial of a polytope.
 For $\eta= (6)$ and $c=5$ the descent polynomial on coloured multiset permutations is given by

-The polynomial above can not be realised as an $h^*$-polynomial of a polytope $\mathcal{P}$.
-Indeed, by Lemma~3.13 and Corollary~3.16 in \cite{BeckRobins} the leading coefficient of the $h^*$-polynomial $h^*(t)= h_n^* t^n + \dots + h_1^* t + h_0^*$ satisfies $h_n^* = \Lp_{\mathcal{P}^{\circ}}(1)\leq \Lp_{\mathcal{P}}(1) -n-1 = h_1^*$, which is not the case for the descent polynomial as defined in Definition~\ref{dfn:descent_coloured_perm}.\\ At least a necessary condition for a positive answer to Question~\ref{Ques1} is satisfied: A lemma in Ehrhart theory \cite[Corollary~3.21]{BeckRobins} states that the coefficients of the $h^*$-polynomial sum up to the normalized volume of the $n$-dimensional polytope, i.e.\ $h_n^*+\dots +h_0^*=~n!~\vol(\mathcal{P})$, which leads to the following proposition: \begin{prop} For $t=1$, the numerator of both sides in (\ref{eq:ques}) coincide, that is
+This polynomial is not an $h^*$-polynomial of a polytope $\mathcal{P}$.
+Indeed, by Lemma~3.13 and Corollary~3.16 in \cite{BeckRobins} the leading coefficient of the $h^*$-polynomial $h^*(t)= h_n^* t^n + \dots + h_1^* t + h_0^*$ satisfies $h_n^* = \Lp_{\mathcal{P}^{\circ}}(1)\leq \Lp_{\mathcal{P}}(1) -n-1 = h_1^*$, which is not the case for the descent polynomial as defined in Definition~\ref{dfn:descent_coloured_perm}.\\ At least a necessary condition for Problem~\ref{Ques1} to be solved is satisfied: a lemma in Ehrhart theory \cite[Corollary~3.21]{BeckRobins} states that the coefficients of the $h^*$-polynomial sum up to the normalized volume of the $n$-dimensional polytope, i.e.\ $h_n^*+\dots +h_0^*=~n!\,\vol(\mathcal{P})$, which leads to the following proposition: \begin{prop} For $t=1$, the numerators of both sides in \eqref{eq:ques} coincide.
+More precisely,